- Computers are NOT needed for lab this week

 - Students should draw on the blank side of the graph paper.
 Put a blank sheet of printer paper underneath to make the grid lines easier to see through the page.

-- Only one set of ray tracings need to be turned in per group (attached to one report.)
-Both partners should write up a summary of observations and calculations
+- Only one set of ray tracings need to be turned in per group.
+Both partners should write a journal entry with their own observations and calculations

 - And, no - they don't know how to properly use a protractor! *Sigh* I've added a picture to the directions showing the correct usage of a protractor.
 It remains to be seen if this makes any difference at all